gallottaj/low-quality-identifier-service/docs/tutorials/view-photo-quality-checks.md

 layout: post
 ---

-# Tutorial: View photo quality checks
+# Tutorial: View photo quality check

-In this tutorial, you learn the operations needed to view the results of a photo check.
+In this tutorial, you'll learn the operations needed to view the photo quality check results.
+The photo quality check results include the `traits`, which are the undesireable traits detected in the photo, and an `action` which indicates how to handle the photo.

 Expect this tutorial to take about 15 minutes to complete.